vjcitn/osca4anvil/inst/ws_desc/desc.md

 ![exec profile](https://storage.googleapis.com/bioc-anvil-images/prof1.png)

-Of note is the total memory consumption (subtract the maximum from minimum displayed, suggesting that RAM usage never exceeded 1GB), and the occurrence of short events in which the baseline CPU consumption rose from around 1/8 to around 1.
+Of note is the total memory consumption of around 4GB (units are kilobytes), and the occurrence of short events in which the baseline CPU consumption rose from around 1/8 (one of 8 cores) to around 1 (all 8 cores mobilized).
+The analysis of RAM usage by the specific tasks undertaken involves subtracting the maximum from minimum displayed.
+This indicates that RAM usage over the baseline required by Rstudio and basic package loading never exceeded 1.5.GB.